+Work toward the target established in this outcome is on course.
 Ten tributaries have been selected for oyster restoration toward this goal.
 Tributary restoration plans are finalized for all ten tributaries: the Harris Creek, Little Choptank River, Tred Avon River, upper St. Mary's River, Manokin River, Lafayette River, Lynnhaven River, lower York River, Piankatank River, and Great Wicomico River.
 (Virginia selected an additional tributary, the Eastern Branch of the Elizabeth River, so data are collected for 11 tributaries.)
-In-water restoration treatment (reef construction/seeding) is complete in Harris Creek, Lafayette River, and the Little Choptank River, and is in progress in other tributaries.
-Monitoring and evaluation are under way in all tributaries where restoration toward the ten tributaries goal has occurred.
-The Maryland and Virginia restoration partners publish annual updates on restoration.
-The 2020 updates are available for Maryland and Virginia.
+In-water restoration treatment (reef construction/seeding) is complete in Harris Creek, the Little Choptank, Tred Avon, and St. Mary's rivers in Maryland, and in the Lafayette, Piankatank, and Great Wicomico, and lower York rivers in Virginia.
+Restoration is in progress in the remaining tributaries.
+Monitoring and evaluation are under way in all tributaries.
+Maryland and Virginia restoration partners publish annual updates on restoration, which are available via the Maryland and Virginia Oyster Restoration Workgroups.

-(13) Has a new goal, target, threshold or expected outcome been established since the last reporting period?
+(13) Has a new target, threshold or outcome been established since the last reporting period?
 Why?